brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Mod Compatibility
 ------
-- GraalVM 22.2.0 is currently incompatible with Immersive Portals.
-If you use it, roll back to 22.1.0 and remove these flags: `-Dgraal.EarlyGVN=true -Dgraal.StripMineCountedLoops=true`.
-See: https://github.com/oracle/graal/issues/4772
+- If you run the Immersive Portals mod, change `-Dgraal.UsePriorityInlining=true` to `-Dgraal.UsePriorityInlining=false`

 I know of no other mod incompatibilities, and I run these flags in Forge/Fabric modpacks.
 If you run into any issues, please create a Github issue!